trilinos/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 The motivation for the usage of a 'develop' branch and the full set of mechanics and implications are described in [Addition of a 'develop' branch](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.u2ougk1wk7ph).

-(NOTE: The "bug-fix" workflow elements shown in the above figure are not described below but are described in great detail the above reference.
+(NOTE: The "bug-fix" workflow elements shown in the above figure are not described below but are described in great detail in the [above reference](https://docs.google.com/document/d/1uVQYI2cmNx09fDkHDA136yqDTqayhxqfvjFiuUue7wo/edit#heading=h.u2ougk1wk7ph).
 If things go well, then these "bug fix" commits should almost never be needed.
 But in the rare cases these "bug-fix" commits or revert commits are needed/desired, then more experienced Trilinos git developers can help make those changes.)

 <a name="transition_develop_master"/>
 # Transitioning to a develop-master workflow